 When a query is executed, the SQL Server engine processes the request and returns the results to the client application, and then the user connection might be closed.
 If a connection is retained for an unjustified length, this may indicate some coding problem with one or more poorly written applications maintaining an open connection.

 The number of concurrent user connections has risen above the threshold level.
 This causes a slowdown in the system performance, and delays might occur when there are too many user connections.

-Too many user connections imply high resource consumption.
-There are high possibilities for blocking and memory pressures.
-A slowdown in performance will also affect users’ experience in your applications.
+Too many user connections allied to high resource consumption increases the probability of blocking and memory pressures.
+The slowdown in performance will also affect the user’s experience in your applications even more.

 1- Increased usage – User creates multiple connections or application’s usage.
 Priority: High